On Networking.

 - Leverage LinkedIn – engage with industry peers, join groups, and publish thought leadership content.

-- Join Local Business Communities – explore groups like The Chamber of Commerce, Network My Club, and Big Business Breakfast Club.
+- Join local business communities – explore groups like The Chamber of Commerce, Network My Club, and Big Business Breakfast Club.

 On the Final Word: should you join BNI?